T-DEV16/ML-Group-Project-8/README.md

 ### Data Creation
 The first step is to create the dataset with the images, their labels, and the parameters for the pothole bounding boxes.
 We will use keras to load and convert images to numpy arrays, and cv2 to detect the potholes and label them.
 We store the dataset as a csv file.
 This is what a sample/mask looks like with its corresponding bounding box

+The table organizes the different attributes of the images into columns.
+The img column has the gray scale representation of the images that were pulled from git for more a more efficient calculations.
+The smaller number decreases the complexity of the convolving process.
+The pothole being the target of the project is encoded as 1 and 0 for true and false of whether certain images contain potholes or not.

 ![sample](https://user-images.githubusercontent.com/38708456/206112718-8283b796-b305-4bf7-b2a5-9e56d6d8c95f.png)